saud-learning-services/instructions-and-other-templates/docs/running-instructions.md

 1. Assign your token to the `.env` file

-   > ⚠️ Skip this if the tool you're using makes no mention of this on its GitHub page
+   > ⚠️ Skip this step if the tool you're using makes no mention of this on its GitHub page

    - Copy the token it provides you, navigate to **the-project** folder on your computer and locate the `.env` file
      > 💡 `.env` files are hidden by most operating systems by default.
 If you don't see a file called `.env` in **the-project** folder you likely need to _reveal hidden files_ (Instructions for [Windows](https://support.microsoft.com/en-us/windows/view-hidden-files-and-folders-in-windows-10-97fbc472-c603-9d90-91d0-1166d1d9f4b5) / [Mac](https://setapp.com/how-to/show-hidden-files-on-mac))